 Lamptey was tipped for a bright future at Chelsea and enjoyed an impressive debut against Arsenal in December 2019, helping the Blues come back from 1-0 down to win 2-1.

 But the right-back made just two more appearances for the club before rejecting a new contract and joining Brighton in a £4.5million deal in January 2020.

 “It was a really tough decision for me to make having been there since a young age,” Lamptey told talkSPORT in 2021.
 “But after making my debut and the way I did it I felt that I had a taste for senior men’s football and I wanted more of it.”

-Despite struggling with injury problems, he is regarded as one of the best young players in the Premer League and has been linked with moves to Manchester United, Arsenal and Tottenham.
+Despite struggling with injury problems, he is regarded as one of the best young players in the Premier League after breaking through with a series of electric performances in the 2021-22 campaign.

-Broja came off the bench in the closing stages of a 4-0 win over Everton in March 2020 but is yet to make another first-team appearance for Chelsea.
+Broja came off the bench in the closing stages of a 4-0 win over Everton in March 2020 and is now part of the Blues senior squad.

 After scoring 11 goals for Dutch side Vitesse Arnhem in 2020-21, the striker earned himself a season-long loan move to Premier League side Southampton.
 The Albania international did brilliantly at St. Mary’s last season, which resulted in him returning to the periphery for his parent club.

 Unfortunately Broja suffered a season-ending ACL injury back in December.
 How Chelsea could’ve done with his eye for goal this season.